tpg/payfast/README.md

 $subscription->fetch()->runDate(); // Will skip the next two billing dates
 ```

-Note that PayFast does not allow you to alter the number of cycles paused here.
+Note that Payfast does not allow you to alter the number of cycles paused here.
 You will need to `unpause` and then `pause` again with the new cycles.

 To unpause a subscription, simply call the `unpause()` method: